The value of specialist medical negligence solicitors

 - The solicitor maintains relevant standards over time

-Anyone with this accreditation will have been conducting clinical negligence work for claimants for at least 3 years, have completed at least 24 cases, and have had a number of these cases taken as far as either a case management conference or meetings of experts.
+Anyone with this accreditation must have conducted claims on behalf of claimants for at least 3 years, have completed at least 24 cases during that time, and have had a number of these cases taken as far as either a case management conference or meetings of experts.

 The Action against Medical Accidents (AvMA) Specialist Clinical Negligence Panel